MCP Servers¶

 idle_timeout = 600

-Script MCP servers share the same lifecycle as Docker MCPs — they start on-demand when an agent needs them and stop after idle_timeout seconds of inactivity.
-The difference is that they run directly on the host (no container isolation) and LiteLLM reaches them via localhost instead of the Docker network.
+Script MCP servers share the Docker MCP lifecycle: start on-demand, stop after idle_timeout seconds of inactivity.
+The difference is they run directly on the host (no container isolation) and LiteLLM reaches them via localhost instead of the Docker network.

 When to use scripts over Docker: